Should You Rush To Get An IUD After Ginsburg’s Death?

 “It is clear that people’s decisions about their birth control method can be influenced by fears about what’s happening in politics,” says Rachel Fey, the senior director of public policy at Power to Decide.

 "And right now, the threat to the Affordable Care Act is acute,” Fey adds, referring to the Supreme Court case California v.
 Texas, which threatens the Affordable Care Act and questions its constitutionality.
 Oral arguments will be held on November 10 to decide the future of the ACA as we know it.
 “And we've already seen the Supreme Court uphold the Trump birth control rules,” Fey continues.
-In July, the [Trump v.
-Pennsylvania] ruling came down saying that employers could deny birth control coverage under the ACA due to "moral" or religious objections, a decision that affected as many as 126,000 employees.
+In July, the Trump v.
+Pennsylvania ruling came down saying that employers could deny birth control coverage under the ACA due to "moral" or religious objections, a decision that affected as many as 126,000 employees.
 “Already, because of who they work for, some people don’t have coverage of the birth control they need,” Fey says.
 “In general, without insurance coverage, even the pill can cost hundreds of dollars a year and an IUD without insurance can cost as much as $1,000.”

 Blackshire, and many folks in their reproductive years, are savvy to this.
 “Right now, an IUD would be covered by my school insurance plan, but that won’t be the case in seven months when I graduate,” Blackshire says.
 “The possibility of not having options scares me.”